-- 1. "Victim," in the phrase "victim impact impact evidence," means the victim of the crime for which appellant is indicted and tried.
+1. "Victim," in the phrase "victim impact evidence," means the victim of the crime for which appellant is indicted and tried.
 The trial court erred in permitting the state to elicit victim impact evidence from the mother of Ms. Pena, when the indictment named only Ms. Ertman as the complainant.
-Payne does not contemplate admisison of evidence concerning a person who is not the victim for whose death appellant has been indicted and tried.
+Payne does not contemplate admission of evidence concerning a person who is not the victim for whose death appellant has been indicted and tried.
 This evidence is irrelevant under Rule 401 and article 37.071, and the danger of unfair prejudice from "extraneous victim impact evidence" is unacceptably high.
 Nonetheless, the evidence here was harmless beyond a reasonable doubt.
 Cantu v.
 State, 939 S.W.
 2d 627, 635-38 (Tex.
 Crim.
 App.
 1997).
 See Tong v.
-State, S.W.
-2d , No. 73,058 (Tex.
+State, 25 S.W.
+3d 707, 713 (Tex.
 Crim.
 App.
-April 13, 2000)(impact testimony from victims of an extraneous offense is not contemplated by Mosley and Payne). - 2.
-The trial court erred in permitting Judge Ted Poe, who had prosecuted appellant's codefendants, to testify how the case had effected him, and that he kept a photograph of one of the deceased's on his desk.
+2000)(impact testimony from victims of an extraneous offense is not contemplated by Mosley and Payne).

+- 2. The trial court erred in permitting Judge Ted Poe, who had prosecuted appellant's co-defendants, to testify how the case had effected him, and that he kept a photograph of one of the deceased's on his desk.
 This evidence was clearly beyond the scope of rebuttal, and had no relevance to any issue at trial.
 Still, the evidence was harmless under Rule 81(b)(2).
 Janecka v.
 State, 937 S.W.
 2d 456, 473-74 (Tex.
 Crim.
 App.
-1996).

-- 3. The court referred to Smith v.
+1996). - 3.
+The court referred to Smith v.
 State, 919 S.W.
 2d 96 (Tex.
 Crim.
 App.
 1996), as a case of first impression.
 There witnesses testified that the complainant had been a very dedicated, hard working special education teacher whose students had been very affected by her death, and that she had been very artistic and musically inclined, and that she was an animal lover, well educated and a member of the National Guard Reserves.
 Id. at 97.
 A plurality of the court found that this evidence was irrelevant to the special issues and therefore inadmissible, to the extent it was not directly related to the circumstances of the offense or necessary for rebuttal.
 Id. at 102.
 The court went on to find, however, that the error was harmless.
 Id. at 103.
 Five judges concurred in the result. - 4.
 It appears that witnesses will not be allowed to give their opinions about appellant, the alleged crime, or the appropriate sentence.
 See Penry v.
 State, 903 S.W.
 2d 715, 752 (Tex.
 Crim.
 App.
 1995).
 See Tong v.
-State, S.W.
-2d , No. 73,058 (Tex.
+State, 25 S.W.
+3d 707, 714 (Tex.
 Crim.
 App.
-April 13, 2000)(it might be objectionable for victims to express their opinions of appellant and their wish that he receive the death penalty). - 5..
-"It is never competent for the State in the first instance to prove that the person slain was peaceable and inoffensive."
-Armstrong v.
-State, 718 S.W.
-2d 686, 695 (Tex.
-Crim.
-App.
-1985).
-In Armstrong, the court held that it was impermissible for the state to call the complainant's widow in rebuttal at the punishment phase to testify that the deceased was a peaceable man, where the appellant had not put the complainant's character in issue.
-Cf. Matchett v.
-State, 941 S.W.
-2d 922, 931 (Tex.
-Crim.
-App.
-1996)(testimony at the guilt/innocence phase of the trial by the complainant's widow that they had been married 25 years, had five children and that he was alone at home on the night of the murder, and her identification of a picture of him with friends was not victim impact testimony).
+2000)(it might be objectionable for victims to express their opinions of appellant and their wish that he receive the death penalty).